 TEMPORARY TELECOMMUTING POLICY

-In response to the COVID-19 outbreak and guidance from the state and county departments of public health with regard to social distancing, and pursuant to Administrative Instruction 257 (Prevention and Response to Communicable Diseases in the Workplace Including H1N1 Influenza and Other Pandemic Diseases), the City will temporarily allow eligible employees to telecommute, with approval from their Department Director.
+In response to the COVID-19 outbreak and guidance from the state and county departments of public health with regard to social distancing, and pursuant to Administrative Instruction 257 (Prevention and Response to Communicable Diseases in the Workplace Including H1N1 Influenza and Other Pandemic Diseases), the City will continue to allow eligible employees to telecommute, with approval from their Department Director.
 This temporary policy applies citywide, and Departments are strongly encouraged to make telecommuting available to all eligible employees in their departments in support of public health goals of limiting the spread of the virus.
 Employees must adhere to this policy and guidelines below.

-Approved telecommuting and this Policy is in effect for the duration of the Local Emergency, which is currently in effect through May 10, 2020.
-All employees that have been granted permission to work from home must return to the office upon termination or extension of the Local Emergency unless otherwise notified in writing.
+Approved telecommuting and this Policy is in effect until the Appointing Authority (City Administrator, City Attorney, Mayor or City Auditor) or his/her designee terminate it.
+All employees that have been granted permission to work from home must return to the office upon termination or unless otherwise notified in writing.

 Telecommuting.